Chapter 2: The Anatomy of an AI Pack

 ├── locales/ # (Optional) i18n translation files.

-└── sql/ # (Optional) Database migration files for a pack-specific schema.
+└── sql/ # (Optional) Database migrations for pack‑owned schema.

 At its core, an AI Pack is just a folder with a specific, conventional structure.
 The Worka Host Application reads this folder to understand what the pack does, how to run it, and how to display it to the user.